RichiH/vcsh/README.md

 If you prefer to use the devel package that installs the git HEAD version it is available [here](https://aur.archlinux.org/packages/vcsh-git/).

+#### Mac OSX

+Formulas are available for vcsh as well as git and myrepos through [homebrew](http://brew.sh).
+The vcsh formula is set to depend on myrepos, so you only need one install command:

+    brew install vcsh

 #### From source

 To install the latest version from git: